Logo Silver Travellers

 We visited Munich once at the end of a camping trip through Italy and spent the night at the Thalkirchen city campsite in the south of the city.
 You can get to the city centre by bus.
 The sites are small; campervans are positioned so that it looks like you are in winter storage.
 But because we were in the city all day, we didn’t find it a problem.
 The sanitary area needs renovation.
 As we had facilities in the campervan we were not bothered, but for people who love space and comfort in a campsite, this is not ideal accommodation.

-Best period for a city trip to Munich
+What is a good time for a city trip to Munich?

-A visit to Munich is ideal in spring and autumn.
-Temperatures are good and rainfall is not too bad.
-In the summer it can be fairly warm in the city.
-In addition, it is high season then, with higher prices and longer queues for attractions as a result.
-So, plan your city trip to Munich preferably outside this period.
+A visit to Munich is ideal in the spring and autumn.
+The temperatures are pleasant, and the rainfall is moderate.
+In the summer, it can be fairly warm in the city.
+And it's high season, with higher prices and longer queuing lines at attractions.
+Therefore, it's preferable to plan your city trip to Munich outside of this period.

 Other topics you may be interested in